Cindy Bear: Development

 Cindy Bear was originally designed by Ed Benedict.
 One early sketch saw her clad in a bonnet, a frilly scarf and an apron with an elongated, pointed muzzle.
 A second sketch dropped all accessories save the frill scarf and shortened her muzzle.

 Cindy made her debut in the 1961 television series The Yogi Bear Show as a semi-recurring character.
 Her finalized animation design featured blue/grey fur, a hat, a white frill scarf and a necklace.

 Cindy appeared prominently in the 1964 feature film Hey There, It's Yogi Bear in which she is kidnapped, spurring Yogi and Boo-Boo to come to her rescue.
 She was redesigned by art director Iwao Takamoto for the film into the more familiar modern version with light brown fur and a yellow scarf.

 Cindy has received a few slightly different, one-off redesigns.
 In Yogi's First Christmas, she was given dark brown fur and white hair, as well as a number of different outfits which she wore throughout the film.
 For the Spümcø short "Boo Boo Runs Wild", she retained her modern character design, but with the blue/grey fur of her original design.
 Yo Yogi! featured a preteen Cindy Bear with a significant redesign, wearing a modern 1990s outfit consisting of a white skirt/top, purple jacket, purple shorts, white boots and a ponytail.

 Cindy Bear appears in Jellystone! as a medical doctor.
+In this version, Cindy is a brilliant doctor and scientist.
+But she is also an egomaniac capable of turning on her friends to get her way.